athshh/athshh/README.md

 - hello there i am @athshh
 - i like programming
 - as of now i dont collabrate
-- other interests include music and excersise
+- other interests include music and simulation games
 - have fun solider

 <!---